 Removing allergens from food processing equipment, especially within bakeries and candy manufacturers, can be both, a moral obligation and a big business opportunity.
 However, if not efficiently implemented, the process can be costly in terms of downtime for equipment.

 "CIP, meaning clean-in-place, is really important," says Evan Reyes, Product Specialist for the food industry at Goodway Technologies.
-"To be cost efficient, you have to be able to remove 100% of the allergens, without having to remove conveyor belts and dismantle equipment.
+"To be cost-efficient, you have to be able to remove 100% of the allergens, without having to remove conveyor belts and dismantle the equipment.
 There's virtually no other way to ensure product purity and produce an affordable product," says Evan.

 Evan recommends a two-step approach.
 "Our industrial HEPA filtered vacuums capture food particles down to the micron level," he says.
 "Once it's in the vacuum, it's not getting back into the production environment."